Links on Android Authority may earn us a commission. Learn more.

 How to install Windows 11

-Windows 11 is now rolling out globally to eligible PCs via Windows Update.
+If you have a PC running Windows 10, Windows 11 is available to eligible PCs via Windows Update.
 If your system meets the minimum requirements listed above, you can go ahead with the update.
 There is a way to double-check whether your system is eligible for this upgrade, just to be sure.

 Additionally, your system needs to have an activated Windows 10 license and run on Windows 10 (version 2004 or higher).
 You will also need 9GB of free disk space to download the update.